Published: 28 October 2024

 I came across Michal’s cool event space LOEV in Melbourne, when I was looking for contacts for Idan.
 LOEV is love, but different.
 They met, he played, it was amazing.

-Pita with Vegemite – An Israeli Australia Story captures the perspectives of some of the many Israelis I have met since coming to live in Australia just under four years ago.
-Making it became a more pressing need as the sense of increasing demonisation since October 7 took over public spaces, and especially visual and storytelling spaces.
+Pita with Vegemite – An Israeli Australian Story captures the perspectives of some of the Israelis I have met since coming to live in Australia just under four years ago.
+Making it went from a passion project to a more pressing need as the sense of increasing demonisation since October 7 took over public spaces, especially visual and storytelling spaces.

 Despite so many competing life demands, three Israeli-Australians Shahar Burla, Mihaal Danziger and I, embarked on a mission to capture and reflect Israeli experiences at a time when Australians were talking about us, but not to us.